-- Brush Size slider:
+• Brush Size slider:

-- From 1 to 100, with 50 as the default.
+From 1 to 100, with 50 as the default.
 This brush size scale varies proportionally with the image size.

-- Softness slider:
+Softness slider:

 From 0 to 100.
 Gives the Brush a softened edge.
-A soft-edged brush is helpful to make a subtle transition, when applying a color adjustment to one area but not to an adjacent area.
+A softedged brush is helpful for making a subtle transition, when applying a color adjustment to one area but not to an adjacent area.